Orbost

 Table Chart PROFILE FAQ

-Health performance in Orbost is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Orbost is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Orbost faces significant health challenges, with high prevalence of common conditions across both younger and older age groups.
-Private health cover is low at approximately 46%, covering around 3116 people, compared to the national average of 55.3%.
+Orbost faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were found to be high across both younger and older age cohorts.
+Private health cover was extremely low at approximately 46% of the total population (~3,134 people), compared to 50.5% in Rest of Vic., and the national average of 55.7%.

 Frequently Asked Questions - Health